-(c) The program shall provide all patients with a telephone number for information, questions or complaints about services provided by the program.
-The program shall also provide the Division Complaints Hotline number or the Department of Health and Human Services Careline number or both.
+(c) The program shall provide patients with a telephone number for information, questions, or complaints about services provided by the program.
+The program shall also provide the telephone number for the Complaint Intake of the Division: 1-800-624-3004 and 919-855-4500 (within North Carolina).

-(d) The program shall investigate, within seven days, complaints made to the program by the patient, the patient's family, or significant other, and must document both the existence of the complaint and the resolution of the complaint, and retain documents in the records for five years from date of resolution.
+(d) The program shall investigate complaints within seven days of receipt by the program from the patient, the patient's family, or domestic partner, and shall document the existence of the complaint, the resolution of the complaint, and retain documents in the records for five years from date of resolution.

 History Note: Authority G.S.
 131E-169;

 Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
 December 6, 2016;